Kent Holtorf: Controversy

 Holtorf has been the subject of criticism online and in the media for several years for his promotion of controversial diagnostic methods.
 He has been an advocate of bioidentical hormones, which has been labeled as quackery.
 He published an extensive review on the safety and efficacy of bioidentical hormones in the peer-reviewed journal Post Graduate Medicine.
 The review concluded, “Physiological data and clinical outcomes demonstrate that bioidentical hormones are associated with lower risks, including the risk of breast cancer and cardiovascular disease, and are more efficacious than their synthetic and animal derived counterparts.
 Until evidence is found to the contrary, bioidentical hormones remain the preferred method of HRT.
 Further randomized controlled trials are needed to delineate these differences more clearly.”
 The conclusions were contrary to mainstream opinions on the use of bioidentical hormones.
 Additionally, many argue that the extensive use of compounded bioidentical hormones is risky because they can be inconsistent and unstable and are not always subject to FDA oversight.

 Holtorf has also taken an unpopular stance that children are over vaccinated and that vaccines may be associated with autism.
 Televised appearances and interviews have put Holtorf's views front and center and invited criticism and debate.
 Among them, his 2009 appearance on Fox News in regards to the H1N1 vaccine, in which Holtorf plainly states he "definitely would not" administer the controversial vaccine to his own children, is one of the most highly deliberated.
 Holtorf likewise links high levels of vaccine adjuncts, such as mercury, to some cases of autism development in children during the interview and is questionably identified on the program as an infectious disease expert.
-This view is contrary to the position statements of agencies such as the Center for Disease Control and the Institute of Medicine, and societies such as the American Academy of Pediatrics, who state that there is no credible evidence that vaccines have any link to autism.
+This view is contrary to the position statements of agencies such as the Centers for Disease Control and the Institute of Medicine, and societies such as the American Academy of Pediatrics, who state that there is no credible evidence that vaccines have any link to autism.